mellymillionz/Congressional_Bill_Passage_Analysis/README.md

 ## Why this project matters:
-Which bills pass and why is something that should be important to all Americans - it is a reflfection of how our democracy operates.
-Additionally, it's directly relevant to the jobs of lobbyists and congresspersons alike.
-Thus, the feature importances are highly important for this project.
+Which bills pass and why is something that should be important to all Americans - it is a reflfection of how our democracy operates and it is directly relevant to the jobs of lobbyists and congresspersons alike.
 Overall, the project provides a snapshot of how our democracy functions at the federal level, across different types of majority congresses in the modern era.

+Examining the feature importances for logistic regression:

 **Which types of bills pass**:
 - Harmonized Tariff Schedule and desgination related bills